How to Travel with a Laptop in Your Carry On

 Can you put a laptop in a checked bag?

 Yes, but we recommend against packing your computer in your checked luggage.
-Keep your computer nearby, in your carry on or personal item for safekeeping.
+Keep your computer nearby, in your

 Can you fly domestically with a laptop?